dustinpfister/blog_posts/_posts/lodash_words.md

 The lodash words method is then one user space option for spiting a string of words into an array of sub strings where each sub string is a single word in the given source string.
 This method might work okay when it comes to English sentiences, but even then I might still want to use some other option in certain situations.

 If you enjoyed this post you might want to check out my [main post on lodash in general](/2019/02/15/lodash/), or one of my many other [posts on the topic of lodash](/categories/lodash/).
 However there is also a whole lot to be aware of when it comes to what there is to work with in terms of libraries outside that of lodash, such as this one [library called natural.js](/2017/12/11/nodejs-natural-language-facility/).
-There is also the markdown parses project known as marked that comes to mind when thinking about this sort of thing, as there is not just creating an array for tokens for enough but also for languages and forms of markup such as mark down.
+There is also the [markdown parser project known as marked](/2017/11/19/nodejs-marked/) that comes to mind when thinking about this sort of thing, as there is not just creating an array for tokens for enough but also for languages and forms of markup such as mark down.